Tropical curves, graph complexes, and top weight cohomology of M_g: Symmetric -complexes

 \subsection{Symmetric $\Delta$-complexes}

-We now generalize the notion of $\Delta$-complexes to allow gluing also along maps $\Delta^q \to \Delta^p$ that do not preserve the ordering of the vertices.
-This includes gluing along maps from $\Delta^p$ to itself induced by permuting the vertices.
-We begin with a combinatorial description. \begin{definition} Let $I$ be the category with the same objects as $\Delta_\inj \cup \{[-1]\}$, but whose morphisms $[p] \to [q]$ are all injective maps $\{0, \dots, p\} \to \{0, \dots, q\}$.
-A \emph{symmetric $\Delta$-complex} (or symmetric semi-simplicial set) is a functor $X\colon I^\mathrm{op} \to \mathsf{Sets}$. \end{definition} Such a functor is given by a set $X_p$ for each $p \geq -1$, actions of the symmetric group $S_{p+1}$ on $X_p$ for all $p$, and face maps $d_i\colon X_p \to X_{p-1}$ for $0 \leq i \leq p$.
+The notion of $\Delta$-complexes may be generalized to allow, in their geometric realizations, gluing along maps $\Delta^q \to \Delta^p$ that do not preserve the ordering of the vertices.
+This includes gluing along maps from $\Delta^p$ to itself induced by permuting the vertices. \begin{definition} Let $I$ be the category with the same objects as $\Delta_\inj \cup \{[-1]\}$, but whose morphisms $[p] \to [q]$ are all injective maps $\{0, \dots, p\} \to \{0, \dots, q\}$.
+A \emph{symmetric $\Delta$-complex} (or symmetric semi-simplicial set) is a functor $X\colon I^\mathrm{op} \to \Sets$. \end{definition} Such a functor is given by a set $X_p$ for each $p \geq -1$, actions of the symmetric group $S_{p+1}$ on $X_p$ for all $p$, and face maps $d_i\colon X_p \to X_{p-1}$ for $0 \leq i \leq p$.
 The face maps satisfy the usual simplicial identities as well as a compatibility with the symmetric group action.
 We have chosen the name in analogy with the ``symmetric simplicial sets'' in the literature (e.g., \cite{Grandis01}), which is a similar notion also including degeneracy maps.
 The \emph{geometric realization} of $X$ is given by formula~(\ref{eq:realization}), where the equivalence relation now uses all morphisms $\theta$ in $I$.

 Symmetric $\Delta$-complexes also come with a set $X_{-1} = X(\emptyset)$ and there is an augmentation map $|X| \to X_{-1}$.
-(So strictly speaking ``augmented symmetric $\Delta$-complexes'' would be a more accurate name, but we use ``symmetric $\Delta$-complexes'' for brevity.
-We again identify the non-augmented version with the full subcategory in which $X_{-1}$ is a singleton.)
+(So strictly speaking ``augmented symmetric $\Delta$-complexes'' would be a more accurate name, but we use ``symmetric $\Delta$-complexes'' for brevity.)

 The \emph{standard orthant} $\R_{\geq 0}^{[p]} = \prod_{i=0}^p [0,\infty)$ is functorial in $[p] \in I$ by letting $\theta \in I([p],[q])$ act as $\theta_*(t_0, \dots, t_p) = \sum t_i e_{\theta(i)}$, where $e_i \in \R^{[p]}$ denotes the $i$th standard basis vector.
 Replacing $\Delta^p$ by the standard orthant in the definition of $|X|$ we arrive at the \emph{cone over} $X$: